nanodesigns/nanosupport/readme.txt

 8. NanoSupport | Easy navigation, and notification for easy ticketing using Admin bar

 == Changelog ==

+= 0.3.1 - 2017-JAN-23 =
+* Fixed: Assigning ticket to Support Agent was not triggering any email
+* Fixed: Users can set themselves as a Support Agent
+* Priority assignment by public made dynamic using Settings API
+* Various i18n functions fixed
+* Several other minor fixes all over the plugin code and texts

 = 0.3.0 - 2016-DEC-24 =
 **Major changes**